jmerrifield/cuke_iterations/README.md

   - ! '@iphone_only'
 ```

 At present, you *must* specify all tags that are to be included.
-Excluded tags have priority over included ones (e.g. an `@iphone_only` scenario would not be included in the `android` profile, even if it had the `@mobile` tag.
+Excluded tags have priority over included ones (e.g. an `@iphone_only` scenario would not be included in the `android` iteration, even if it had the `@mobile` tag.

 ### Running it